Kardashev scale: Towards type III

 Artist's view of quasar GB1508.
-According to Russian astronomer Kardashev, a highly evolved civilization, known as "Type III" in his theoretical classification, would be able to draw its energy from such a source.
+A highly evolved Kardashev "Type III" civilization could draw its energy from such a source.

 A Type III civilization should be detectable because of the large amount of radiation captured on a galaxy-wide scale.
 Calissendorff suggests using 75% of the total light emitted by a galaxy to determine that a Type III civilization uses many Dyson spheres.
 If only three or four of these spheres occupy the galaxy, it does not necessarily mean that the civilization has reached Type III, and it may still be in transition; however, such civilizations may remain beyond the reach of our understanding and instruments.
-Sagan believes that the nearest Type III civilization is at an average distance of 10,000 light-years from us, but that it is not interested in classical radio transmissions, being of a different technological level.
-Only small, low-level civilizations could communicate with us.

-Semay observes that "a Type III civilization should not be confused with what science fiction writers call a 'galactic empire'", knowing that it can only exist if interstellar travel is achieved.
+Semay observes that "a Type III civilization should not be confused with what science fiction writers call a 'galactic empire, knowing that it can only exist if interstellar travel is achieved.
 Semay argues that there is no evidence that this will ever be possible.
 Based on Dyson's calculations, Semay believes that such a journey would take three centuries, with an average distance between stars of about 7 light years.
-Overall, the speed of the colonization front, which ranges from 4 × 10^{−4} to 5 × 10^{−3} light-years per year, would result in humanity spreading throughout the galaxy in a period of 16 to 200 million years.
+Overall, the speed of the colonization front, which ranges from 4e-4 to 5e-3 year, would result in humanity spreading throughout the galaxy in a period of 16±to million.
 "A Type III civilization, having thus "domesticated" its galaxy by building a large number of Dyson spheres, would be detectable over intergalactic distances of several million light-years."

 A Type III civilization could theoretically live inside a supermassive black hole, in a stable periodic orbit, which would make it completely undetectable, according to V. I. Dokuchaev.

 Towards type IV

-Zoltan Galántai notes that neither Kardashev nor Sagan thought to extend the scale and define a Type IV (which would use the energy of an entire Universe).
+Zoltan Galántai notes that neither Kardashev nor Sagan thought to extend the scale and define a Type IV (which would use the energy of an entire universe).
 They simply did not envision a civilization capable of manipulating its environment on the largest possible scale (about 14 billion parsecs).
 The concept of a Type IV supercivilization approaches divine possibilities, enabling the creation of, and travel through, alternate universes of such a civilization's own design, although the latter possibility is reserved for a Type V civilization by Carrigan.
 The fraction of energy captured by a civilization capable of powering itself on a black hole could also be used to classify civilizations.